chooie/automatopia-nodejs/README.md

 the browsers you would like to test by visiting http://localhost:9876 (may differ if you are in an emulator - read the docs for that environment).

+## Gotchas
+When limiting the mocha tests that you want to run with `.skip()` or `.only()`, make sure to use the `test:quick` task first to get a passing suite (WITH NO LIMITS SPECIFIED YET).
+Then limit your tests and run `test:quick` again.

+There is something weird going on with our jake test tasks, mocha, and/or karma that is stopping this from working properly (like with `test:all`).

 ## Credits
   Much of the inspiration and implementation is borrowed from James Shore (https://github.com/jamesshore).
 I highly recommend his webseries Let's Code